CIS1900/2022-fall/05/README.md

 When you have a class hierarchy, you will have to call the copy/move constructor/`operator=` manually in your special functions.
 The base constructor should go into the initializer list, as usual, and the `operator=` can be called as `Base::operator=(...)`.
 The implicitly-defined functions will do this for you.
-For *all* constructors, if the initializer list does not contain any base class constructor, it will automatically call the default constructor of the base class.
+As noted earlier, for *all* constructors, including copy and move constructors, if the initializer list does not contain any base class constructor, it will automatically call the default constructor of the base class.
-Finally, as noted above, destructors will always call the base class destructor.
+Again, to recap from earlier, destructors will always call the base class destructor automatically.

+## Aside: implicit conversions

+Constructors define an implicit conversion from its argument types.
+For example, the `integer` class above has a constructor which takes an argument of type `int`.
+This results in an implicit conversion from `int` to `integer` being created, and if you had a function that takes an `integer`, you could pass it an `int` instead, and an `integer` would be created using the constructor with the provided `int`.
+If `integer` had another constructor that took *two* `int` arguments, this also creates an implicit conversion, but it must be used in a slightly unnatural way, for example by passing `{1, 2}`.

+These implicit conversions can be confusing.
+For example, if you had a class of lists and a constructor which takes the initial length of the list, then the user may mistake that for the contents of a list of length 1, and get the wrong result.
+You can disable the conversion by putting `explicit` before the constructor (e.g. `explicit integer(int i) ...`).